VictoriaLogs is open source user-friendly database for logs from VictoriaMetrics.

 -pushmetrics.interval duration

-Interval for pushing metrics to -pushmetrics.url (default 10s)
+Interval for pushing metrics to every -pushmetrics.url (default 10s)

 -pushmetrics.url array